 #6 Soy Candles - Black label

-Black box will not match every brand.
-In fact, it is a very bold decision to choose this type of branding.
+A black box will not match every brand.
+It is a very bold decision to choose this type of branding.

 Even if you choose natural cardboard, you can still make black pop in your design.
 Just like the black label does in this design of soy candles.

 You can add a black label (both awesome-looking and informative) and keep your design neat & simple.

 If there’s one brand that has embraced black, going completely off-mainstream, it’s Guinness.
 The Irish producer of dark beer has been successfully using black in their branding for years.